 In addition, the group also seeks to plug loopholes in sanctions against Russia with measures aimed at reducing Russia's revenue sources, clearly demonstrating the G7's stance on supporting Ukraine.

-On May 19, the first day of the G7 summit, the leaders will discuss the situation in Ukraine with Ukrainian President Volodymyr Zelensky, who is expected to participate online.
+On May 19, the first day of the G7 summit, leaders will discuss the situation in Ukraine with Ukrainian President Volodymyr Zelensky, who is expected to participate online.

 In other related news, on the same day, May 18, US President Joe Biden arrived in Japan to attend the G7 Summit.

-US National Security Adviser Jake Sullivan said Mr Biden has no plans to apologize for the US dropping an atomic bomb on Hiroshima in 1945.
+US National Security Adviser Jake Sullivan said Mr. Biden has no plans to apologize for the US dropping an atomic bomb on Hiroshima in 1945.

 According to Mr. Sullivan, President Biden, as one of the G7 leaders, will "respect history but also respect" Japanese Prime Minister Kishida Fumio.